Skip to main content

 To protect your KTH account, you need to use an app to confirm who you are when you log in to KTH services.
 You do this via multifactor authentication (MFA).
 This means that you log in in two steps: using your username and password, and with approval via an app on your phone.

-You only need to activate MFA once.
-After activation, you simply log in with your password and verification via your mobile phone.
+You only need to activate MFA once per device.
+After activation, you can easily log in with your password and verification via your mobile phone.

-Click on the headings and follow the instructions.
+Click on the headers below and follow the instructions step-by-step.

 If you change your mobile phone